 I have since changed the essential oil to that of rose geranium.
 I have a small bottle which was bought years and years ago when we visited the Domaine de L'Ylang Ylang in Mauritius.
+The essence is distilled on site, using the handpicked blooms.
 Opening the little bottle reminded me of the wonderful day we had there walking around the plantation and watching the distillation process.
 The views out to the sea in this quiet and green south east corner of the island are magical.

 The first step is to cover the ring which I did with embroidery thread.

 then for my second button I decided to try using small beads.
-The very long thin button is called a beading needle which is thin enough to go through the smallest of my beads.
+The very long thin beading needle is thin enough to go through the smallest of my beads.

 on a third button I used white thread for the outside and also beads, and used different stitches.